gbenroscience/ParserNG/parser-ng-sql/README.md

 ```

 A grouped query's non-aggregate `SELECT` items must match a `GROUP BY` key
-expression exactly — the usual SQL rule that a plain column in the select
+expression exactly; the usual SQL rule that a plain column in the select
 list of a grouped query has to be functionally determined by the grouping
 key.
 This is checked once, at compile time: